 Ion Beam Etching for Reverse Engineering

-• decapsulation, which means exposure of internal components of the chip to examine dies, interconnections and other features
+• decapsulation, to expose internal components of the chip to examine dies, interconnections, and other features

 • imaging, typically realized by SEM, TEM or SCM